 If you are wondering what you might write about, trust me, there will always be something.
 This is where my purpose of this post comes in.
 I want to give you some ideas to get your brain juices flowing.
 Maybe you have ideas, maybe you’d like to test the waters.
 I’d be more than happy to help you out or at the very least, inspire you.
 Any of these can branch into multiple areas.
-For instance: Birth story – what was in your hospital bag – what did/didn’t you use from your bag – epidural or natural birth – home-birth or hospital, the list goes on.
+For instance: Birth story – what was in your hospital bag – what did/didn’t you use your bag – epidural or natural birth – home-birth or hospital, the list goes on.

 Remember when you were back in school?
-Teacher’s would always say, if you have a question, other’s probably are thinking the same.
+Teachers would always say, if you have a question, other’s probably are thinking the same.
 Well to me, blogging is the answer to that question.
 When you jump on Pinterest to find an answer to something, how many times are you directed to a blog answering your question?
 Probably 9/10.
 Just keep that in mind…

 But I’m scared…

 So was I!
 So were we all.
-There is nothing scarier than clicking “publish” on your first post.
+There is nothing scarier than clicking “publish” in your first post.
 It doesn’t need to be perfect.
 You never will be.
 What you will do is grow.
 Your style of writing will evolve over time, that’s something you find in practice and yes I am still finding mine.

 What if no one will read?
 Okay, valid fear.
 But you probably have Facebook, and on there you have friends and family right?
 If you feel so inclined, share your blog.
 If you want to wait awhile, that’s your call as well.
 Know where else you can talk about your blog, Twitter, Instagram, Pinterest.
 You name it.

-Maybe you’re scared you might write something someone else wont agree with.
-Well you know what, that’s life.
-I had backlash when I talked about my feelings about how I felt at a certain point in my pregnancy.
+Maybe you’re scared you might write something someone else won’t agree with.
+Well, you know what, that’s life.
+I had a backlash when I talked about my feelings about how I felt at a certain point in my pregnancy.
 But you know what, backlash means they read it.
 The only regret I had was that I took the post down.
 Mind you, I did re-publish it shortly after.
 Know why?
 Because I had friends, and family members tell me that no one should make me feel that way.

 It’s going to be expensive…

 I too thought this myth.
-Ya know what though, my biggest expense was my start up cost.
+Ya know what though, my biggest expense was my startup cost.
 Which was under $30.
 I pay less than one coffee, per month, to do this.
 That’s it.
 So I’d say this is my least expensive hobby by far.